rebelsky/sams-assorted-musings-reflections/csc151-2023fa-eoces.md

 Is it better to stick to a schedule or to adapt to what I see happening in the course?
 I know my answer, but let's see what students wrote.

 > I feel like the instructor did a great job of going over things in class that people struggled on and spent multiple class sessions on topics that were difficult to help us reinforce ideas which was helpful instead of just going to the next topic sometimes.
-(Student 13)

 > The days when SamR spent the whole class reviewing topics that a majority of the class was struggling with or answering questions were incredibly helpful.
-(Student 17)

 > Questions at the start were helpful, and so was lab work.
 The more general format of writing important things and questions down on the eBoard live was also great.
-(Student 5)

 > The course sessions often included an introduction, going over readings, homework, projects, and/or questions, and a lab when we had time.
 I believe that this format was good for ensuring that we understood the core concepts that the readings were trying to teach us through the discussions, while also allowing us to practice the concepts through labs.
 I feel like this format was good for helping me learn the course material.
-(Student 7)

 > The breakdown between answering questions, at the begining, moving on to well designed labs, and focusing more on the in group collaboration lab time rather than on getting evrything one hundred percent done worked great for me, as it helped me focus on building the soft skills of collaborations with other and planning out code rather than stressing about the technicalities of racket.
-(Student 11)

 > I really like that the professor divided each session in segments, having one for checking in, one for questions and one for lab.
 That made it organized and efficient.
-(Student 12)

 Aren't those last three nice summaries of how I structure my classes?
 However, I am amused that someone considers me organized.

 > It was also helpful to have time to ask questions before we started working on labs.
-(Student 9)

 There are more, but these seem like enough to help me conclude that my current structure is appropriate.
 I also asked a question on the last day of class, after the students had turned in their EOCEs.
 Let's see ...